API supports 5 HTTP methods for interacting with resources:

 DELETE– remove data.

-PATCH requests used to make partial update on a resource.
+PATCH requests are used to make partial updates on a resource.

-PUT requests are used to modify/replace all resource entity.
+PUT requests are used to modify/replace all resource entities.

 PATCH method is the correct choice for partially updating an existing resource and